-Tropical Mardi Gras Cairns is holding what is believed to be the country’s first Same-Sex Marriage Expo as part of its annual festival, kicking off this weekend.
+Tropical Mardi Gras Cairns is holding what is believed to be the country’s first Same-Sex Wedding Expo as part of its annual festival, kicking off this weekend.

-Taking place during the festival’s popular Fair Day at The Tanks Arts Centre on October 9, the Expo will allow local same-sex couples to consider options and plan for the day that their relationships can be formalised.
+Taking place during the festival’s popular Fair Day at The Tanks Arts Centre on October 9, the same-sex wedding expo will allow local same-sex couples to consider options and plan for the day that their relationships can be formalised.

-Tropical Mardi Gras President Ben Woodward said regardless of the pathway to marriage equality, the reform is inevitable.
+Tropical Mardi Gras Secretary Destiny Rogers said regardless of the pathway to marriage equality, the reform is inevitable.

-“Marriage equality is coming, but so is Christmas, so we’re not waiting,” he said.
+“Marriage equality is coming, but so is Christmas, and we’re not waiting.”

 “The reality is, Australian same-sex couples are not only planning to get married, many are already getting married.